Semi-infinite highest weight categories: Examples

-We turn our attention to an integral block $\mathcal{O}_\Lambda$ of negative level.
+We turn our attention to an integral block $\Ocat_\Lambda$ of negative level.
 In this case, we know already that the poset $\Lambda$ is lower finite with a unique minimal element $\lambda_{\operatorname{min}}$.

-{Claim 2:} {\em In the negative level case, the category $\mathcal{O}_\Lambda$ is the full subcategory of $\widehat{\mathcal{O}}_\Lambda$ consisting of all modules of finite length.} For this, it is obvious that any module in $\widehat{\mathcal{O}}_\Lambda$ of finite length belongs to $\mathcal{O}_\Lambda$.
-Conversely, any object in $\mathcal{O}_\Lambda$ is of finite length thanks to the formula \cite[2.1.11 (1)]{Kumarbook}, taking $\la$ therein to be $\lambda_{\operatorname{min}}$.
+{Claim 2:} {\em In the negative level case, the category $\Ocat_\Lambda$ is the full subcategory of $\widehat{\Ocat}_\Lambda$ consisting of all modules of finite length.} For this, it is obvious that any module in $\widehat{\Ocat}_\Lambda$ of finite length belongs to $\Ocat_\Lambda$.
+Conversely, any object in $\Ocat_\Lambda$ is of finite length thanks to the formula \cite[2.1.11(1)]{Kumarbook}, taking $\la$ therein to be $\lambda_{\operatorname{min}}$.

-From Claim 2 and Lemma~\ref{char}, it follows that $\R := \mathcal{O}_\Lambda$ is a locally finite Abelian category.
-By \cite[Theorem~2.7]{Fiebigtransl} the Serre subcategory $\R\d$ of $\R$ associated to $\Lambda\d$ is a finite highest weight category for each finite lower set $\Lambda\d$ of $\Lambda$.
-We deduce that $\R$ is a lower finite highest weight category using Theorem~\ref{ca}. \end{proof}
+From Claim 2 and Lemma~\ref{char}, it follows that $\R := \Ocat_\Lambda$ is a locally finite Abelian category.
+By \cite[Th.~2.7]{Fiebigtransl} the Serre subcategory $\R\d$ of $\R$ associated to $\Lambda\d$ is a finite highest weight category for each finite lower set $\Lambda\d$ of $\Lambda$.
+We deduce that $\R$ is a lower finite highest weight category according to Definition~\ref{newlfd}. \end{proof}